ccoenraets/salesforce-developer-workshop/Creating-a-Visualforce-Page.md

 1. Test the Visualforce page.
 There are several ways you can test your Visualforce page.
 For example, you can:
   - Click the **Preview** button in the file editor for SpeakerForm in the developer console (upper left corner)
-  - Directly access the Visualforce page by appending **/apex/SpeakerForm** to your instance's domain name in the browser.
-For example, access: [https://na17.salesforce.com/apex/SpeakerForm](https://na17.salesforce.com/apex/SpeakerForm) (make sure you use your own Salesforce domain name)
+  - Directly access the Visualforce page: [https://login.salesforce.com/apex/SpeakerForm](https://login.salesforce.com/apex/SpeakerForm)

 ## Step 2: Set SpeakerForm as the Default Form

-In this step, you set the SpeakerForm page as the default form for creating and editing speakers:
+In this step, you set the **SpeakerForm** page as the default form for creating and editing speakers:

 1. In **Setup**, select **Build** > **Create** > **Objects** and click the **Speaker** link